 Tour of the Speicherstadtt

-A tour of the Warehouse district with the Hamburg Greeters is not a conventional Warehouse district tour but a walk through a uniquely different world.
+A tour of the Warehouse district with the Hamburg Greeters is not a conventional Warehouse district tour but a walk with a local resident through a uniquely different world.
 If you think away the cars, you are on a time travel to the year 1888, when the largest part of the warehouses, that is, the warehouses, were completed.

 The Warehouse district is a symphony of red brick.
 Simply “red” would be wrong, however: each individual warehouse block has a slightly different coloring and ornamentation.
 Even today, the Warehouse district is the largest contiguous warehouse complex in the world.
 In the past, spices, tobacco, tea, coffee, cocoa, carpets and many other non-perishable goods were stored here.